ValentinaPanic/ValentinaPanic.github.io/_posts/2020-06-25-my_first_cli_ruby_gem_go_hiking.markdown

 * 	I learned how to create a gem, link files necessary for running the program.
 * 	I feel comfortable using gem `pry` properly.
 * 	I found out about gem `HTTParty`, which can be used to query web services and examine the resulting output.
 By default it will output the response as a pretty-printed Ruby object.
 This can also be overridden to output formatted XML or JSON.
 *  `Heredoc` was useful in two of my methods.
-A heredoc is a way to define a multiline string, while maintaining the original indentation & formatting.
+A heredoc is a way to define a multiline string, while maintaining the original indentation and formatting.
 I started with the symbol <<-, then a word that represents the name for this heredoc, the heredoc contents, then I closed the heredoc with that same word on its own line.

 ```